Quick answers to common questions about the MCC PMax script.

 The MCC script runs once in your manager account and processes all client accounts automatically.
 The individual account script (PMax Insights) runs separately in each account.
 Use the MCC version if you manage 5+ accounts - it will save you significant time.

 Initial setup takes about 10 minutes.
-The script then processes the first 3 accounts immediately (10-15 minutes) and continues initializing 3 accounts per hour until all accounts are ready.
+The script then processes the first 5 accounts immediately (typically 15-20 minutes depending on account size) and continues initializing 5 accounts per hour until all accounts are ready.

 No, you need to create your own copy of the template sheet.
 This ensures you have full control and edit access.
 The script won't work with someone else's sheet due to permission restrictions.